Through the Blue

 The Church of Seven Matyrs off Kastro, built on the ruins of Sifnos’ ancient capital.

 The only slightly bland thing for us was its coast.
-Blanketed in brownish-grey sand, the island’s beaches don’t boast the dreamy spectrum of colours of Greece’s best.
+Cloaked in brownish-grey sand, the island’s beaches don’t boast the dreamy spectrum of colours of Greece’s best.
 Still in love with Sifnos, we found there’s more to the island than just a pretty shoreline.

 WHERE TO STAY WITH KIDS